BwayCer/hugo_tutorial.hugo/content/templates/content.md

 Markdown file provided, will render it with a single template.

-## Which Template will be rendered?
+## 將顯示哪個模板？ Which Template will be rendered?
 Hugo uses a set of rules to figure out which template to use when rendering a specific page.